apidome/gateway/README.md

 - Validate REST schema (Implement RFC)
 - Check POST/PUT/PATCH/etc (Methods that contain a JSON body)
 - Validate JSON structure (Make sure all required fields exist)
-- Validate the data of each field (Validator functions)
+- Validate the data of each field (RegEx at this point, Validation functions in the future)